ExpediaDotCom/haystack/haystack-commons/README.md

 </dependency>
 ```
 #### How to create objects
+In the examples below, the values of `SUBSYSTEM` and `CLASS_NAME` should not contain spaces or periods (each period or
+space will be changed to a hyphen).
 ##### Subsystem
 As you will see, creating a Servo object in Haystack requires a "subsystem" String, whose value will be something like
 "pipes" or "trends"; the `SUBSYSTEM` constant below should be defined at a high level in your subsystem code base.
 ```
 public static final String SUBSYSTEM = "subsystemName"; // e.g. "pipes" or "trends"
 ```
-`SUBSYSTEM` never should not contain spaces or periods; if it does, each will be changed to a hyphen.
 ##### Class
 Creating a Servo object also requires a "class" String, which is often the Java class or Scala object containing the
 object: